 The mentorship-based model for Science Club provides the foundation for Science Club Summer Camp, a new teacher professional development program focused on the Next Generation Science Standards (NGSS).

 The Science Club teams wins a second $1.2 million NIH SEPA grant for Science Club Summer Camp.
-Fourteen teachers participate in the first cohort
+Fourteen teachers participate in the first cohort.

 Seventy-five Boys & Girls Club elementary youth (ages 7-9) also participate in 10-weeks of hands-on science and engineering fun.

-Science Club Summer Camp runs at the Pedersen-McCormick and True Value Boys & Girls Clubs, providing Chicago Public School teachers and youth with a supportive place to explore STEM and the learn to think like scientists.
+Science Club Summer Camp runs at the Pedersen-McCormick and True Value Boys & Girls Clubs, providing Chicago Public School teachers and youth with a supportive place to explore STEM and to learn to think like scientists.